About the Practitioner

 My husband and I live within our means.
 This allows me to create a balanced life in regards to my healing practice.
 I see up to 15 clients each week.
-Capping my service hours this way allows me time to cook healthy meals, work out regularly, continue my education through self-study and pursue my personal growth and spiritual development.
-When I am with you, it is my intention to be present and focused on your healing journey.
-By owning the business, I am able to earn the money I need through seeing a smaller client base.
-This allows me to be more refreshed and energized when I see you.
-It also allows me to schedule enough time to answer your questions and not rush through your appointment.
+Capping my service hours this way allows me time to care for myself and my family so that when I am with you, I am able to be present and focused on your healing journey.
+Owning the business allows me the ability to schedule enough time to answer your questions and not rush through your appointment.

 Education and Certification

 In February 2013 the State of Michigan finally released the paperwork for massage therapists to apply for licensing.
 I am in the process of applying for my license.
 I meet the requirements to be grandfathered into the program.
 I rejoice with my colleagues around the state in this process that adds safety and legitimacy to our profession.

 Professional and Versatile

 I have had the honor of seeing many people for their first bodywork session.
 It is my intention to create a safe, open atmosphere so that you receive what it is you are seeking.

 Clients privately disrobe to their comfort level, or change into appropriate clothing for the selected treatment (such as a bathing suit for MyoFascial Release).
 You may bring your own music on an i-pod to listen to during the session, or listen to the music that I provide.
 I want you to be comfortable.

 My school taught that massage is not supposed to hurt and in a massage session, I will adjust my pressure according to your needs.
-If you want deep tissue work, then I will dig in.
 If you want a relaxation experience, I will play soothing music, refrain from speaking and let you drift away.